 Government and business have inherently different goals.
 Yet this doesn’t mean that business mindsets like entrepreneurship can or should be set aside.
-In fact, they can often be crucial, in the right context, to better government and superior service to the public, especially when developing an innovation process.
-Here are five aspects of entrepreneurship that government employees can bring to the table.
+In fact, they can often be crucial, in the right context, to better government and superior service to the public.
+Especially when developing an innovation process.
+Here are five aspects of the entrepreneurial mindset that government employees can bring to the table.

 This is true internally, as well.
 Departments should be encouraged to network both across divisions and up and down the professional chain so that if somebody in the field has an idea, someone in the office can act on it.